fastrgv/hbox/README.md

 where HunEst0 is the hungarian estimated number of moves to solution at the initial puzzle configuration.
 Over time this estimate generally decreases to zero.
 HunEst is the current estimate.

-Pri6 is a reasonable "neutral" estimator of merit that does not penalize moves & pushes, thus encouraging safe explorations.
+Pri6 is a "neutral" estimator of merit that does not penalize past moves & pushes, thus encouraging "safe" explorations.
 Pri2, pri3, & pri4 might stifle proper endgame maneuvers that require closing doors to rooms, and access to boxes on goals, so are not neutral estimators of merit when used late in the solution.

+Safe configurations are ones with non-increasing Hungarian estimates.
 Safe exploration is the embodiment of the general puzzle-solving principle of simple rearrangement to find an alternate configuration that is easier to solve.
-Of course this strategy is not specific to sokoban.
+Of course that strategy is not specific to sokoban.

 My motivating example here is puzzle 11 of the original 90, where blocking boxes need to be moved to non-blocking positions before any progress can be made.
 The previous version of hbox could NOT solve this #11.
 Subsequently, I found that several other puzzles are either newly solvable, or more quickly solved.